 Today, the Dhamma which will be expounded for the increase of awareness and wisdom, are upon the topic of the Christmas Day.
-First of all, let me greet all Christian friends with the word 'Merry Christmas' Of course, merry Christmas or Happy Christmas does not apply only to Christians.
+First of all, let me greet all Christian friends with the word 'Merry Christmas!'
+Of course, merry Christmas or Happy Christmas does not apply only to Christians.
 Although it might have religious connotation in the past in the present society Christmas day is more celebrated secularly.
 In America and Europe, Christmas decoration not necessary means Christians anymore.
 In general, it is a popular holiday season.
+Christmas became a secular gift-giving festival and holidays.

-Etymologically, the term Christmas simply means festival of the Christ although many academic studies show that it is distantly related to the actual Jesus Christ.
-The festival was first created in the mid-14th century and it was slowly evolved by bringing different elements together into the Christmas till it shapes as we see these days.
+Etymologically, the term Christmas simply means festival of the 'Christ's Mass' but many academic studies show that it is distantly related to the actual Jesus Christ.
+The festival was first created in the mid-14th century, and it was slowly evolved by bringing different elements together into the Christmas till it shapes as we see these days.
 In a secular backdrop, Christmas day is considered as a very important family gathering day.
-Often with excessive festivity mood it sometimes turns to be a family fights day too.
+Often with excessive festivity mood, it sometimes turns to be a family fights day too.
 Therefore, in a real-life Christmas may have different meanings to different people.

-I have even heard some western Buddhist turn Christmas into Buddhamas.
+I have even heard some western Buddhists turn Christmas into Buddhamas.
 Simply means it is time for celebration for being awakened or enlightened.
-Buddha means awakening and mass means festival or celebration.
-Accordingly, when I am with my western friends they sometimes greet each other with 'Merry Buddhamas' or 'Happy Buddhamas.'
+Buddha means awakening and mas means festival or celebration.
+Accordingly, when I am with my western friends, they sometimes greet each other with 'Merry Buddhamas' or 'Happy Buddhamas.'
 After all, all the spirit of Christmas is the time for peace and goodwill, kindness and generosity which of course is the key teaching of the Buddha.